pdrlps/arii/data/docs/arii_reference_index.md

 ## Dropbox Management

 In addition to accessing files on your server workspace, **ARiiP** can interact with your Dropbox to create or update files.
-The configuration is just like the **File Management** template, detailed next.
+The configuration is just like the **File Management** endpoint, detailed next.

 ## File Management